gigamac/yaml-to-graphic-py/README.md

   - optional needs are dotted connections
   - artifact needs are thick links
   - it aggregates matching needs from different rules scenarios and displays the properties of the first need in a match
+- it can show you where your yaml is possibly overcomplex or containing redundant stages

 ## How to use it